 From High School Dropout to College Graduate

 John’s determination for a brighter future led him to UEI College, where he met with an admissions rep and made the decision to enroll in the former Computer System Technician program.
-He enrolled through the Eligible Career Pathways Program (ECPP), which enabled him to earn his high school diploma though an Adult Education provider while concurrently completing his vocational training.
-“I am very grateful for UEI College.
-This place changed my life,” he said.
+John enrolled in UEI College through the Eligible Career Pathways Program (ECPP).

 Jim York, Vice President of Learning, Culture and Innovation, was serving as the Campus President in Fresno at the time John enrolled.
 “When I first met John, he was rough.
 Unkempt.
 Unshaven.
 Unpolished.
 But, I could tell there was something very special about him.
 John has heart.
 He has grit,” Jim said.